Skip to content

 GPTZero

-GPTZero, our pick for one of the best AI content detectors
+GPTZero, our pick for one of the best AI content detector for extra writing analysis features

-GPTZero specializes in detecting content from GPT-3, GPT-4, Gemini, Claude, and Llama models.
+GPTZero specializes in detecting content from GPT, Gemini, Claude, and Llama models.
+It's one of the oldest tools on this list, and that shows: it comes with a mature, user-friendly interface that's easy to navigate and understand.
 It uses what it calls a seven-layer detection model to determine AI-generated content.
 Probably not as tasty as the dip.

 • ChatGPT: 100% AI.
 We are highly confident this text was AI-generated.

-• Claude: 88% human / 5% mixed / 7% AI.
-We are moderately confident this text is entirely human.
+• Claude: 100 AI.
+We are highly confident this text was AI generated.

-• Mixed: 53% human / 5% mixed / 42% AI.
+• Mixed: 60% human / 40% AI.
 We are uncertain about this document.
 If we had to classify it, it would likely be considered human.

 How it works

-GPTZero starts with a welcome tutorial, but it's easy to navigate and work out yourself if you want to skip it.
-Like the other apps, you can copy/paste the text you want to analyze (min 250 / max 5,000 characters) into the input box or upload a file.
-The scan runs quickly and presents the results on screen.
+Like the other apps, you can copy/paste the text you want to analyze (min 250 / max 5,000 characters) on GPTZero's homepage or upload a file.
+The scan runs quickly and presents the results on a more comprehensive screen.

 In the Scan Summary, there's a Document Classification—e.g., "human"—and a Probability Breakdown, showing a sliding scale from human to mixed to AI.
 You can keep the report private, share it, or download a copy.
 The scan results are also stored in your dashboard, so you can always refer back to them.